wlowry88/front-end/Readme.md

 * You can use whatever plugins/frameworks you'd like, but try not to use something that completely solves the problem.
 Remember, we want to get a sense for what your skills are, and copying/pasting a chunk of plugin code into the repo isn't always going to showcase your JavaScript skills as well as it could.
 * Feel free to Google for stuff as needed.

 You're going to be asked to recreate form within a modal dialog box.
-The steps and directions to do so are listed on the accompanying image files step1.png and step2.png.
+The steps and directions to do so are listed on the accompanying image files step1.png, step2.png and two_fieldsets.png.
+Note that in step 2, the modal only contains one field -- this is an error.
+The modal should display all the managers' information currently on the page and as many fields as necessary to edit their information.

 At the very minimum, your code should:

 1. Ensure a modal window opens up when the "Edit" link is clicked
 2. Close the modal windown when the cancel or "X" button is clicked